-Imagine, for example, that the popular diaper brand Pampers decides to invest in social commerce:
+Imagine, for example, that the famous diaper brand Pampers decides to invest in social commerce.

 - They will first need to consider how content and creative assets will be created and where they will be published and promoted.

-- They will need to ensure they have a solid social media strategy, building across social platforms.
+- They must ensure a solid social media strategy, building across social platforms.

-- They will need to strategize around amplifying their message and making sure it reaches their audience.
+- They will need to strategize around amplifying their message and ensuring it reaches their audience.

-- Lastly, they will need to close the loop with a robust conversion strategy.
+- They must close the loop with a robust conversion strategy.

-The company would also need to build in a measurement strategy, allowing them to learn from their consumers as they go.
-Pampers might invest in a digital experience that spans social platforms and use audience data to target a specific portion of their consumer base.
+The company would also need to build a measurement strategy, allowing them to learn from their consumers as they go.
+Pampers might invest in a digital experience that spans social platforms and uses audience data to target a specific portion of their consumer base.